-The definition of cloud computing has changed a lot over the last decade: since the embryonic resources offering cloud computing in 2009 there has been a boom in cloud transformation projects according to the Forrester report.
-By 2019 over a half of US-based enterprises had decided to run their infrastructure in the public cloud.
+The definition of cloud computing has changed a lot over the last decade: since the embryonic resources offering cloud computing in 2009, there has been a boom in cloud transformation projects.
+According to the latest Forrester predictions report, over a half of US-based enterprises are currently running their infrastructure in public clouds.

 The future of cloud computing is already here.
 At CompatibL, we anticipate that the cloud computing landscape will continue to change, further modernizing the core business processes and applications of many financial organizations.
 And we have prepared for the increase in demand for cloud computing services.